 Guidance for implementing ethical fundraising policy

-Mind and local Mind association staff may attend conferences, seminars or other events run by other organisations that are sponsored by pharmaceutical companies provided they do not directly benefit financially from such attendance.
+Staff at Mind and local Minds may not accept sponsorship or donations from pharmaceutical companies for their own events.
+Staff may attend conferences, seminars or other events run by other organisations that are sponsored by pharmaceutical companies provided they do not directly benefit financially from such attendance.
 This would prohibit the acceptance of fees and expenses to participate in such events.

 Mind staff will not normally speak at events sponsored by pharmaceutical companies.
 However, the Chief Executive will review specific requests and may give dispensation to speak.

-The definition of pharmaceutical manufacturers does not extend to retailers like chemists who predominantly manufacture own brand over the counter medication, unless they are significant manufacturers of pharmaceuticals associated with the treatment of mental health issues.
+The definition of pharmaceutical manufacturers does not extend to retailers such as chemists who predominantly manufacture own brand over the counter medication, unless they are significant manufacturers of pharmaceuticals associated with the treatment of mental health problems.

-Companies who produce alternative remedies, ie St John's Wort, vitamins, etc are also excluded from this policy.
+Companies who produce alternative remedies, e.g. St John's Wort, vitamins, etc, are also excluded from this policy.